bvarnai/respository-installer/README.md

 ![github-pat](docs/github-pat.png).

-:bulb: Token is needed for private repositories
+:bulb: Token is needed for private repositories only

 For example, using your private repositories would need the following settings:
 ```